Features

 Edges Connecting to Other Edges

 Usually edges in graphs only connect nodes to other nodes.
 However, yFiles also supports connecting edges to other edges.
-This is supported directly by the yFiles diagram model and enables that the connection point on the other edge will change appropriately if the other edge is modified or moved.
+This is directly supported by the yFiles diagram model, ensuring that connection points adjust accordingly when edges are modified or moved.

 View demo